Search This Blog

 OVERALL THOUGHTS

 I can see why this special doesn't get that much attention.
 It's not as badly offensive as "Frosty Returns", but there's nothing in it that's all that memorable.
 It has little to no plot.
 The writing is incredibly lazy.
 The absence of the supporting characters from the first Frosty special is highly disappointing.
 And some of the designs are very frightening!
 There's really no need for this sequel to exist at all.
-But though this isn't saying much, it at least feels more like a sequel to Frosty than the other ones.
+But though this isn't saying much, it at least feels more like a sequel to Frosty than the other one.
 Mainly because it's done by Rankin/Bass and that Jackie Vernon returns to voice for Frosty, as we get plenty of nods to the original.
 But obviously having the original team and referencing the first cartoon doesn't automatically make it good, and it isn’t, but I was still mostly charmed by it.
 The voice acting is good.
 Most of the characters are sweet.
 And the animation gives a magical winter environment that you wish to take part in.
 I say stick to the original, but if you're tired of watching the original classic over and over each holiday season and don't wish to resort to "Frosty Returns" that's somehow paired up with the original on its DVD releases, then this will satisfy you fine.

 Saturday, December 8, 2018